Design a solution for a robot that would assemble a base on the moon.

 • Have the students build their own modules and create their own mission about building a base on the moon.

-Explore why and how we could set up a base on the moon
+Explore why we would set up a base on the moon and how we could do it

-Create and program a robot to move on the surface of the moon
+Create and program a robot that can move on the surface of the moon

-Test your code to assemble the moonbase at a specific location
+Test their program by building the moon base at a specific location

-Share your code and strategies to succeed in this mission
+Share their program and ideas for how to succeed in this mission